SMATechnologies/opcon-agentless-bolt/README.md

 SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

 # Prerequisites
-Requires Bolt version 2.x or greater.
+Requires Bolt version 2.x or greater : https://puppet.com/open-source/bolt/.

 The Bolt software should be installed on either a Windows or Linux server with the appropriate OpCon Agent.